senresearch/mlm_l1_supplement/README.md

 ---

-`runtime_scaling_dimensions.jl` provides to code to examine how run time increases with dimension size in simulated data.
+`scaling_times.jl` provides to code to examine how runtime increases with dimension size in simulated data.

 ---

-Helper functions for the analysis:

-- `sim_funs.jl`: Functions to simulate data
+`sim_funs.jl` contains helper functions to simulate data.